Parish Vacancy Timeline

 This is where your newly elected PCC Representatives pick up the running, with the support of the Area Dean.
 There are four steps to running a good interview process:

 Early in the programme the candidates explore the benefice with you, visiting important locations and meeting key people.
-Churches of the benefice are obvious locations, but don’t forget local schools (church schools or otherwise) and significant players and partners in the local communities with whom your new minister might be expected to work.
+Churches of the benefice are obvious locations, but don’t forget local institutions and significant players and partners in the community with whom your new minister might be expected to work.
+Please don’t forget to organise a visit to the local schools (church schools or otherwise) and ideally, ask the schools to plan in an interview for each of the candidates, with members of the School Council.

 Decide